Masal Kuzhambu - Medley of veggies in a coconut and poppy seeds paste, flavoured with cardamoms fried in ghee. Absolute side dish for roti.

 - Do not skip on the tempering and cardamoms which are the primary flavouring agents.

-- If you feel the spice from the chillies is less, then add a tsp of Red chilli powder.
+- If you feel the spice from the chillies is less, then add a teaspoon of Red chilli powder.
 Also you can use lemon juice instead of curd for sourness.